Did Anyone Have More Fun At The AMAs Than Ansel Elgort?

 Ansel Elgort serving "you're doing amazing sweetie" meme during BTS' performance ? #AMAs pic.twitter.com/dVgNWmUmtA— Pop Crave (@PopCrave) November 20, 2017

-Other fans criticized the AMAs cameras, suggesting that whatever footage Elgort may have captured was likely better than what fans saw while watching at home.
+Other fans criticised the AMAs cameras, suggesting that whatever footage Elgort may have captured was likely better than what fans saw while watching at home.

 amas: has shitty camerawork for bts— j e n n i e (@qupidsarrow) November 20, 2017